sanity-io/visual-editing/apps/page-builder-vite/README.md

 It targets the same project/dataset (`hiomol4a` / `preview-poc`) and renders the same page-builder content (front page, `/pages/:slug`, `/products`, `/product/:slug`).

+The page-builder components, GROQ queries and generated types are shared with `apps/page-builder-demo` through the internal `@repo/page-builder-shared` package;
+framework-specific pieces (link component, image renderer, `dataAttribute`) are injected via its `PageBuilderProvider`.

 ## Why

 The core loaders receive the perspective **and editing variant** directly from